 Our research is editorially independent but we may earn a commission for purchases made through our links.

 Wyoming may be one of the least populated states, but that doesn’t mean that it’s lacking in spectacular places to visit.
-In fact, that just means you have a better chance of enjoying iconic attractions like some of the country’s most breathtaking national parks, soaring mountains, ski resorts, world-class fly-fishing rivers and abundant wildlife practically all to yourself.
-You’ll even find charming towns and larger cities that offer lively entertainment too.
+In fact, that just means you have a better chance of enjoying iconic attractions like some of the country’s most breathtaking national parks, soaring mountains, ski resorts, world-class fly-fishing rivers, and abundant wildlife practically all to yourself.
+You’ll even find charming towns and larger cities that offer live entertainment too.